 Today, two local businesses have top-notch websites made with Rosa2, ready to expand their revenue and strengthen communication with their tribes.

 As for the third company that joined our initiative — not part of the hospitality industry, things are a bit more complicated regarding their business model.
-The pandemic greatly affected them, so it might take more to get it done, but we will let you know once we have updates on that side.
+The pandemic greatly affected them, but Smaranda, the owner of DigitalEDU, made it in the end.
+Yaaay!

 As for our team, the project led to more collaboration between us, more meaningful dialogue, and a better understanding of how we will twist and turn Rosa2 in the future.
 This experience made us better professionals.